 - The ongoing review of existing corporate policies and production and approval of new or revised policies and procedures in accordance with best practice.
-This included reviews of the Recovery and Write-Off Policies and a review of the Council Tax Support; - The ongoing review of the Council's Constitution by Members and Senior Officers of the Council; - The continued operation of clear policy and decision making through Cabinet and Regulatory Committees and review and challenge through Scrutiny Committees;
+This included a new Public Health Funeral Policy, a refreshed Gambling Act Policy, a new corporate Digital Strategy, a refreshed Homelessness Strategy and new policies and procedures which were necessary to ensure compliance with the General Data Protection Regulations. - The ongoing review of the Council's Constitution by Members and Senior Officers of the Council;

-- There was a formal adoption to the change of the Scrutiny arrangements which amalgamated the Audit Committee, Value for Money Scrutiny Committee into the Scrutiny (Audit & Value For Money Council Services) Committee; and the Protecting and Strengthening Communities Scrutiny Committee, the Promoting Local Economic Growth Scrutiny Committee and the Health Scrutiny Committee into Scrutiny (Economic Growth, Communities and Health) Committee; - Formal reporting mechanisms to members to review and monitor the work of the Internal Audit Service through reports to the Scrutiny (Audit & Value For Money Council Services) Committee, including an annual report containing an opinion statement on the overall adequacy and effectiveness of the Council's internal control environment; - The development of the authority's chosen internal audit supplier, CW Audit, and implementing advice and guidance; - The Scrutiny (Audit & Value For Money Council Services) Committee also, as part of its terms of reference, approves and/or recommends changes to the Annual Governance Statement, and reviews its content and effectiveness on an annual basis; - The Scrutiny (Audit & Value For Money Council Services) Committee has received training and briefing sessions to support with its effectiveness; - There have been a number of training and briefing sessions that were made available and delivered to Scrutiny (Audit & Value For Money Council Services) Committee Members; - Scrutiny Committees have reviewed decisions made by Cabinet and have also either carried out or commenced a number of specific reviews.
-These have included the Derby / Burton hospital merger, the Virgin Care contract, the Bargates land purchase, Income Generation, Disabled Facility Grants, Outside Bodies and Anti-Social Behaviour; - The Standards Committee is responsible for the Council's ethical framework, and works closely with the Monitoring Officer.
-Issues covered by the Committee's terms of reference include member conduct and ethical standards; - There have been quarterly formal reports being considered by Cabinet which focus on both Corporate Plan and Financial Performance; - The Scrutiny (Audit & Value for Money Council Services) Committee received and reviewed the quarterly financial performance reports.
-Alongside the Scrutiny (Economic Growth, Communities and Health) Committee, corporate performance was reviewed against the Corporate Plan through quarterly performance reports;
+- The continued operation of clear policy and decision making through Cabinet and Regulatory Committees and review and challenge through Scrutiny Committees; - 2018/19 was the first full year with the new scrutiny arrangements.
+The Scrutiny (Audit & Value For Money Council Services) Committee; and the Scrutiny (Economic Growth, Communities and Health) Committee carried out a number of internally and externally focused reviews which included income generation, a watching brief of the leisure services outsourcing project, a review of the merger of Burton Queens Hospital and the Royal Derby Hospital, Virgin Care and East Staffordshire CCG, Domestic Violence, Anti-Social Behaviour and Adult Social Care in the borough. - Formal reporting mechanisms to members to review and monitor the work of the Internal Audit Service through reports to the Scrutiny (Audit & Value For Money Council Services) Committee, including an annual report containing an opinion statement on the overall adequacy and effectiveness of the Council's internal control environment; - The development of the authority's chosen internal audit supplier, CW Audit, and implementing advice and guidance; - The Scrutiny (Audit & Value For Money Council Services) Committee also, as part of its terms of reference, approves and/or recommends changes to the Annual Governance Statement, and reviews its content and effectiveness on an annual basis: - The Scrutiny (Audit & Value For Money Council Services) Committee has received training and briefing sessions to support with its effectiveness; - There have been a number of training and briefing sessions that were made available and delivered to Scrutiny (Audit & Value For Money Council Services) Committee Members: - The Standards Committee is responsible for the Council's ethical framework, and works closely with the Monitoring Officer.
+Issues covered by the Committee's terms of reference include member conduct and ethical standards; - There have been quarterly formal reports being considered by Cabinet which focus on both Corporate Plan and Financial Performance; - The Scrutiny (Audit & Value for Money Council Services) Committee received and reviewed the quarterly financial performance reports. - The Scrutiny (Audit & Value for Money Council Services) Committee and the Scrutiny (Economic Growth, Communities and Health) Committee received and reviewed quarterly corporate plan performance reports; - Internal Audit review of services and functions based on a risk assessed audit plan, in order to provide an independent opinion on the adequacy and effectiveness of the system of internal control;

-- Internal Audit review of services and functions based on a risk assessed audit plan, in order to provide an independent opinion on the adequacy and effectiveness of the system of internal control; - Internal Audit's presence and participation on appropriate Council projects in order to provide additional assurance; - There are quarterly review meetings that are held with external auditors and the Council's three statutory officers on an individual basis; - There are regular meetings that are held between the Head of Internal Audit/ the Chief Executive and the Head of Internal Audit/Chief Finance Officer; - The Council's Project Management approach has been continuously improved, which included specific recommendations put forward by the Scrutiny (Audit & Value for Money Council Services) Committee; and - There are regular meetings between the Council's three statutory officers to discuss risk and governance.
+- Internal Audit's presence and participation on appropriate Council projects in order to provide additional assurance; - There are quarterly review meetings that are held with external auditors and the Council's three statutory officers on an individual basis; - There are regular meetings that are held between the Head of Internal Audit/ the Chief Executive and the Head of Internal Audit/Chief Finance Officer; - The Council's Project Management approach has been regularly improved, which included specific recommendations put forward by the Scrutiny (Audit & Value for Money Council Services) Committee; and - There are regular meetings between the Council's three statutory officers to discuss risk and governance.